-The food before and after the training, has an important role in achieving the desired results.
+The food before and after the training has an important role in achieving the desired results.
 Learn what food to eat, and which food has more proteins, that you need for recovering and growing your muscles.

-What task have the meal before training?
+What task has a meal before training?

 Which groceries should be eaten before training?